-Native function delegate.
-To connect your blackbox function with LocalSolverBlackBox, you have to proceed in 3 steps:
+To use your own functions with LocalSolverBlackBox, you have to proceed in 3 steps:

-- Implement the delegate in a method.
-The method must take the native context and must return a double value.
+- Implement the LSBBNativeFunction interface with the call method.
+The call method must take the native context associated to the function and must return a double value.
 This native context contains the values of the expressions passed to the function.
 A distinction is made between integer arguments (bool, int) and floating point arguments (double).

-LSBBState.Running.
-Do not attempt to call any method of the solver (to retrieve statistics, values of LSExpressions or whatever) in that state or an exception will be thrown.
-The only accessible function is
+Note 1: Most of the time your native function will be called when the solver is in state S_Running.
+Do not attempt to call any method of the solver (to retrieve statistics, values of LSBBExpressions or whatever) in that state or an exception will be thrown.
+The only accessible function is LocalSolverBlackBox#stop().